ILikeFood971/ForF/README.md

 Format is as follows:
 `/forf lives set <players> <amount>` - You must be an op level 3 or higher to run this command.
 This will set the players' lives to exactly the amount you set.
 (Useful for manual extra lives quest.)
+It will also work on offline players.
 `/forf lives give <player> <amount>` - Any player can run this command to give their lives to another player.
 This is useful for deals and such (Like how SB737 gives a life to ClownPierce).
+This command requires both players to be online.

 ### Player Tracker